 Personal identity: biological view, psychological view, or further-fact view?
 Biological view; not very confident.

 Politics: communitarianism, egalitarianism, or libertarianism?
 Philosophical anarchism; all but certain.
-In practice, I have no idea.
+In practice, I'm all over the place.

 Proper names: Fregean or Millian?
 No opinion.